Dirac quantum criticality in twisted double bilayer transition metal dichalcogenides: Angle-tuned Phase diagram

 Figure~\ref{fig:4}(b) shows the total and staggered magnetization densities as functions of twist angle $\theta$ for a smaller effective permittivity $\epsilon_\text{eff} = 40$.
 In this case, the maximum of the staggered magnetization shifts to larger twist angles, and the transition between the antiferromagnet and the Dirac semimetal occurs at a critical angle beyond the range considered here.
 At small twist angles, the antiferromagnetic order competes with ferromagnetic order, giving rise to a strong first-order transition via a level crossing around $\theta \simeq 1.1^\circ$.
 Below this angle, the staggered magnetization vanishes and the ground state exhibits a finite net magnetization.

-We reiterate that for comparison with experiments at small twist angles, values of $\epsilon_\text{eff} \sim \mathcal O(100)$ are realistic~\cite{goodwin19, biedermann25, munoz25}.
-Since $\epsilon_\text{eff}$ is dominated by internal screening, its precise value depends on $\theta$.
-Although a full calculation lies beyond the present work, we estimate $\epsilon_\text{eff}$ for twisted double bilayer WSe$_2$ by matching the extrapolated Hartree-Fock gap $\Delta$ to experimental data from Ref.~\cite{ma24}, yielding $\epsilon_\text{eff}(1.9^\circ) \simeq 51$, $\epsilon_\text{eff}(2.5^\circ) \simeq 109$, and $\epsilon_\text{eff}(2.7^\circ) \simeq 112$, the latter corresponding to the experimentally observed critical angle $\theta_\mathrm{c}$ where the gap closes.
-These estimates suggest that the effective permittivity $\epsilon_\text{eff}$ increases with twist angle $\theta$ up to the critical angle $\theta_\mathrm{c}$, consistent with enhanced internal screening as the gap closes.
-For $\theta > \theta_\mathrm{c}$, $\epsilon_\text{eff}$ is expected to decrease with $\theta$, reflecting the widening of the low-energy bands.
 Figure~\ref{fig:4}(c) presents the quantum phase diagram as a function of twist angle $\theta$ and effective permittivity $\epsilon_\text{eff}$.
 At large twist angles and realistic $\epsilon_\text{eff}$, the Dirac semimetal is stable, while decreasing $\theta$ drives a continuous transition into the antiferromagnetic insulator.
 The semimetal-to-insulator phase boundary in Fig.~\ref{fig:4}(c) is obtained from a crossing-point analysis of the renormalization group invariant $R_m$, consistent with the order-parameter extrapolation in Fig.~\ref{fig:4}(a).
 At very small angles ($\sim 1^\circ$) and reduced $\epsilon_\text{eff}$, a ferromagnetic insulator emerges.
 The discontinuous antiferromagnet-to-ferromagnet boundary is determined from linear extrapolation of the energy offset $\Delta E = E_{\mathrm{HF}}[P] - E_{\mathrm{HF}}[P_0]$ across the transition, consistent with the level crossing in Fig.~\ref{fig:4}(b).